Take a look at the impact both options might have on your finances.

 Interestingly, there are a number of cities where living in urban areas is actually cheaper than the surrounding suburbs.
 These cities typically have urban areas which have suffered from underinvestment (Philadelphia, Baltimore), or the suburbs are considered lucrative (Las Vegas, San Diego).

 For a complete comparison between the costs of urban living and the costs of suburban living, you’ll need to think about your own circumstances.
 Where do you work and how much will it cost in both time and money to get there?
 What are some of the other activities you and your family enjoy doing, and how much will it cost to access them in an urban or suburban location?
 What about groceries: can you find everything you want at your closest supermarket, and how much will a weekly shopping bill add up to?
 One way to compare is to draw up two ledgers: one for monthly costs in the city, and one for monthly costs in the suburbs.
-Compare mortgage lenders and rates for both locations so you know specifically what's available to you.

 Don’t Forget the Mortgage